3 min read

 Flexible dieting isn’t “eat whatever.”
 It’s a structured approach where you:

 Food quality still matters for health and appetite control—but the primary performance drivers are calories and protein.
 Get those right first; then refine.
+This is the same principle that underpins how muscle growth actually works—simple variables, applied consistently over time.

 Your calorie target determines the direction of your results.
 Practical ranges:

 Most trained lifters do best around 0.7–1.0 g/lb (1.6–2.2 g/kg) of body weight per day.
 Spread across 3–5 meals as convenient.
 Pairing protein with training and sleep consistency amplifies recovery and adaptation.
+Over time, this directly supports your ability to apply progressive overload effectively, which is ultimately what drives results.

 Both carbs and fats can be flexed to fit your lifestyle.
 Carbs tend to support high-quality training and recovery; fats are essential for hormonal health.
 Choose distributions you can sustain while hitting total calories and protein.